Hindman's finite sums theorem and its application to topologizations of algebras

 \begin{thm}[Schur, 1916] For any finite partition of~$\mathbb N$ there exist a~part~$A$ and $x,y\in\mathbb N$ such that

 \end{thm}

 \begin{rmrk} Interesting enough, Schur used this result to prove that $x^n+y^n\equiv z^n\pmod p$ has solutions for all sufficiently large prime~$p$. \end{rmrk}

 A~natural question is whether two summands $x,y$ can be improved to three summands $x,y,z$, or more.
-The answer is affirmative for any finite number; this theorem, though was explicitly written by Folkman and by Sanders in the late 1960s (and sometimes refered as to Folkman's theorem (see~\cite{Graham et al}), is actually an immediate consequence of Rado's much earlier theorem on systems of linear equations:
+The answer is affirmative for any finite number; this theorem, though was explicitly written by Folkman and by Sanders in the late 1960s (and sometimes refered as to Folkman's theorem, see, e.g.,~\cite{Graham et al}), is actually an immediate consequence of Rado's much earlier theorem on systems of linear equations: